 With all the preliminary work completed, plan for the installation of your board and batten siding.
 The general order of my board and batten project was as follows:

-Install weather-proof barrier, flashing and rainscreen (see rainscreen wall article for more details)
+Install weather-proof barrier, and rainscreen (see rainscreen wall article for more details)

 1. Install sheathing, weather-resistant barrier.